-Arts for Health Manchester Director Clive Parkinson’s excellent weekly blog rounds up the latest news from the arts and health world: http://www.artsforhealth.org/
+Arts for Health (Manchester Metropolitan University) Director Clive Parkinson’s weekly blog rounds up the latest news and opportunities: http://www.artsforhealth.org/

 Center for Arts in Medicine provide a comprehensive Research Database

 The Art of Wellness: online course on Visual Arts and Health

 Nous Magazine for mind: cultural and empathic thinking.

 Hoax, a trilogy of artworks telling the true story of a young man from Manchester, his poetry, life and death.
 In 2014 the award-winning stage musical HOAX My Lonely Heart and graphic novel HOAX: Psychosis Blues launched.
 In collaboration with the Psychosis Research Unit, Manchester